GENIVI/navigation-application/src/README.md

 You must build your code with position independent code if Qt was built with -reduce-relocations For Qt version 5.4, it's needed to fix Qt 5.4 QML -> C++ QVariant issues by unboxing the QVariant-QJSValue Potential issue may occur due to path change of freetype stuff.
 If necessary, add a link to /usr/include/freetype2/ into /usr/include

-##How To Prepare the HMI

-There are two resolutions available, WVGA and XGA.
-For instance, for VGA:
-cd script
-./prepare.sh -i ../hmi/qml/Core/gimp/gdp-theme/800x480
-cd ../

 ##How to launch it in another area
 It's possible to test it (experimental) in another area.